KamilShape/heart_disease_classification/README.txt

 WORKERS REGRESSION PROJECT

 # INFO
-This project use classification models predict if person has heart disease.
+This project use classification models for predict if person has heart disease.

 # TECHNOLOGIES
 * Python 3.11